"I have no technical ability. And I know nothing about music."

 The 5 wing is the intellectual frame — the monastic stillness, the long retreats, the refusal of small talk, the reading habit that stretches back decades.
 A pure Four looks like a performer.
 A 4w5 looks like a philosopher who keeps being right about which take is the real one.
 His most-quoted diagnostic line is pure Four: "When a young person writes a sad song, they almost seem more willing to go to a more hopeless place because they have a long journey ahead.
 Older artists tend to want to look at the bright side of things."
 Only a Four notices the valence of someone else's melancholy.
 A Five would catalogue the melancholy.
 A Four recognizes it as weather it has lived inside.

 (Earlier readings have typed him as a Type 5.
 That is the most common misread of 4w5, and Rubin invites it with the bare feet and the silence.
-But the Five is a knowledge-hoarder, and Rubin hoards the opposite — he keeps his inputs open so his feeling stays clean.
+But the Five is a knowledge-hoarder, and Rubin hoards the opposite — he keeps his inputs open so what he feels stays clean.
 That is the Four move.)

 Rick Rubin's childhood at Lido Beach

 Rubin was born in Long Beach, New York, in 1963, and moved to Lido Beach at seven.
-Only child.
-His father sold shoes wholesale.
-His mother, by his own account, made him her full-time job — driving him into Manhattan for two-hour afternoons at Tannen's magic shop, organizing her days around what her son was interested in.
+Only child of a Jewish family in a wealthy, mostly-Jewish beach suburb on Long Island.
+His father, Mickey, sold shoes wholesale.
+His mother, Linda — by his own account — made him her full-time job, organizing her days around what her son was interested in.
+The Manhattan magic trips began because the family was friendly with Irv Tannen, who happened to own what was then the largest magic store in the world.
+A 14-year-old wandering Tannen's counter for two-hour afternoons is not the standard suburban childhood.

 The Four's origin story is almost always some version of I was the aesthetic center of my own childhood.
 Only children of adoring parents often come out as Fours because they grow up treating themselves as the object of the room's attention — and then spend the rest of their lives looking for a self that matches the one that was fussed over.
 The fussing produces a strange result: an adult who is completely comfortable sitting still while other people wait.